adilbekm/benford-covid19/README.md

 ### How does it apply to COVID-19 reports?

-COVID-19 reports are made of numbers just like financial reports, and that makes it possible to apply Benford's Law.
+COVID-19 reports are made of numbers just like any other reports created by people, and that makes it possible to apply Benford's Law.
 I obtained the daily positive case numbers for the U.S. (from [Covid Tracking Project](https://covidtracking.com/)) and countries around the world (from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)).
-For each location, I computed the frequency of numbers 1 to 9 in the first digit of the positive case numbers, and compared it the Benford frequency — the difference is the Benford error.
-I used this error to rank the locations from best (smallest error) to worst (largest error), and created plots for each location that show the error from Benford visually.
+For example, England, UK has recently reported the following positive cases of COVID-19 per day: 10296, 8964, 8408, 9420, 7292, 8644, 8623, 7393, 6527, 5080.
+Having collected these numbers by location, I computed the frequency of numbers 1 to 9 in the first digit of the case numbers and compared it the Benford frequency to get the **Benford error**—the difference between the actual frequency and the frequency expected by Benford's Law.
+This error tells how good or bad the data for the location is.

 ### What are the results?

+Using the Benford error, I ranked the locations from best (smallest error) to worst (largest error), and created plots for each location that show the error visually.

 `usa_rank.csv` — Use this file to see how each U.S. state or territory ranks from best to worst, based on how their COVID-19 case numbers fit into Benford's Law.
 The last column has the file name with the Benford plot for the location.